 Just a 15-minute drive from Kitchener, you’ll find the historic village of St. Jacobs.
 Here, you can discover the life of the Old Order Mennonite population.
 I found their way of life incredibly fascinating and we highly recommend The Mennonite Story.
 Our super friendly and informative host Gerry Horst explained the migration to North America, the different types of Mennonites, uncovered myths and so much more!

 A model train city at Aberfoyle Model Railway and a railway ride on the Waterloo Central Railway are just two things to do in St. Jacobs.
 Additionally, this old-world settlement also boasts incredible eateries and an array of retailers selling hand-crafted artisan goods such as pottery, quilts, and glasswork.

 Visit a Museum

-To be honest, museums sometimes get a bad rep for being more boring than thrilling – especially amongst kids.
-Well, I can tell you that this certainly won’t be the case at TheMuseum.
+Museums sometimes get a bad rep for being more boring than thrilling – especially among kids.
+Well, we can tell you that this certainly won’t be the case at TheMuseum.

 Immerse Yourself in Nature

 Huron Natural Area

 While Kitchener already has a laid-back setting, spending some time in nature is one of the best ways to enjoy even more peace and quiet.
 Located along Strasburg Creek, the Huron Natural Area boasts 107 hectares of streams, meadows, forests, and wetlands.